Student Success

 Prize-winner - International Edward Kleinhammer Competition

-Prize-winner - Big 12 Trombone Conference Solo Competition
+Multiple Prize-winners - Big 12 Trombone Conference Solo Competition

-Multiple Winners – Texas State University Concerto Competition
+Multiple Winners – University Concerto Competitions

 Notable Ensemble Performances